bz6102365/KernelR6/README.md

 setModule(string *target, int size)
 Set new target image name to driver.
 You can sign driver once and make it work with most of games.

+If you have any question, contact me with bz6102365@live.com